Months before coronavirus hit Trump’s circle, Iran battled a similar outbreak

-Earlier in the pandemic, that was also true for members of Iran’s parliament — more than 10 percent of whom had contracted the virus that causes covid-19 by early March.
+Earlier in the pandemic, that was also true for members of Iran’s parliament — more than 10 percent of whom had contracted the virus by early March.

 Within another month, 31 of its 290 members had confirmed testing positive, including the parliament’s speaker Ali Larijani.
 In the early days of the pandemic, the virus struck the head of Iran’s emergency medical services and a deputy health minister.
 The virus also killed a key adviser to Iran’s supreme leader, Ayatollah Ali Khamenei, as well as several other senior political figures.